Bonkeyzz/Multi-Discord-RPC/README.md

 ## Writing an App
- Apps in this programs are made with JSON, an example app for google chrome is:<br/><br/>
+ Apps in this program are made with JSON, an example app for google chrome is:<br/><br/>

 ```
 {